-Independent communications consultant, speechwriter, and copywriter/editor for distinguished clients since 2013
+Independent communications strategist, speechwriter, and copywriter/editor for distinguished clients since 2013

 National Constitution Center's lead scriptwriter for the Liberty Medal honoring Malala Yousafzai, broadcast on ABC television (2014)